timsu92/AppWorks-Campus-Summer-Back-End/Week3 (by July 23)/part-4/READMD.md

 ### Your Frontend Website

-Get your own frontend website url from PJ.
+Get your own front-end website url from PJ.

 ### User's APIs.
 Integrate all user-related APIs

 Note: To handle CORS-related issues, you can refer to this article: [URL](https://expressjs.com/en/resources/middleware/cors.html)